A Love Lock is a toxic core belief that prevents you from being your authentic self and negatively impacts your reality and relationships.

 - Use your imagination-spend time regularly recalling your successes.

-The Weekly Genuine Appreciation Restoration Plan
+The Weekly Genuine Appreciation Restoration Plan — Set aside 15 minutes to do this every week!

 - List three successes you have achieved this week.
 (New successes each week)